chenye/chenye.github.io/_posts/blog/2015-09-06-customize-jekyll-so-simple-theme-category-name.md

 # What exactly did I do?

 In the first step, we start with the simplest task.
-Let''s rename the *articles* in the original theme to *projects*.
+Let's rename the *articles* in the original theme to *projects*.
 To do this, we need to:

 * Rename the directory for the index page from "/articles" to "/projects";